Stockton Springs Historical Society (SSHS) owns the historic Colcord House and shares space in the building with Stockton Springs Community Library.

 The Robert Carver Brooks Research Room is open whenever the library is open.
 Those interested in the history of the Revolution, maritime history or genealogy may be interested in the books available in the Research Room.

-The Stockton Springs Historical Society’s meetings are held at Colcord House at 1:30 pm the first Sunday of each month from April through December.
+The Stockton Springs Historical Society’s meetings are held at Colcord House at 1:30 pm the first Sunday of each month from April through December unless otherwise noted.
 Meetings are open to the public.
 The schedule is posted at the Library, the Town Office, and the Post Office.

 Everyone is welcome to come and learn a little history.